zom-bi/ovpn-certman/README.md

  * `OAUTH2_TOKEN_URL` the URL to the "/token" endpoint of the identity provider
  * `OAUTH2_REDIRECT_URL` the redirect URL used by the app, usually the hostname suffixed by "/login/oauth2/redirect"
  * `USER_ENDPOINT` the URL to the Identity provider user endpoint, for gitlab this is "/api/v4/user".
 The "username" attribute of the returned JSON will used for authentication.
- * `APP_KEY` random ASCII string, 32 characters in length.
-Used for cookie generation.
  * `APP_LISTEN` port and ip to listen on, e.g. `:8000` or `127.0.0.1:3000`
  * `VPN_DEV` which device is used by the network, either `tun` or `tap` (check server cfg)
  * `VPN_HOST` Hostname or IP address of the server